Tweed Shire

 Tweed Shire is a local government area located in the Northern Rivers region of New South Wales, Australia.
-It is adjacent to the border with Queensland, where that meets the Tasman Sea.
+It is adjacent to the border with Queensland, where that meets the Coral Sea.
 Administered from the town of Murwillumbah, Tweed Shire covers an area of 1321 km2, and has existed as a local government entity since 1947.
 It was named for the Tweed River.

 The current mayor of Tweed Shire Council is Cr.
 Chris Cherry.

 History

 The European history of the Tweed Shire began in 1823 when the Tweed River was explored by John Oxley.

 After sheltering on Cook Island (4 km from the river's mouth), Oxely travelled 11 km up river.
 In 1828, Captain H. J. Rous explored 50 km up the river.
 Settlers began to arrive in 1828, the first of which were the cedar getters, who came to harvest Great Red Cedars and send them back to England.
 During the height of the cedar logging industry, the Tweed Valley was one of the wealthiest districts in Australia.